Alevsk/startup-security-with-opensource-tools/README.md

 # Compilation of open-source security tools & platforms for your startup

-This compilation of open-source tools aim to provide resources you can use for some of the step of the secure development life cycle of your organisation, ie:
+This compilation of open-source tools aim to provide resources you can use for some of the step of the secure development life cycle of your organization, ie:

 1. Security Training
 2. Security Architecture Review